rebelsky/sams-assorted-musings-reflections/completion-rate.md

 President's office produced a "Draft Framework for Meeting the Diverse Needs of our Students" (which isn't quite the same as meeting the needs of our diverse students).
 The introduction of that document focuses on our completion rate.
-I think document focuses on the retention rate because it's part of the strategic plan, and not because it's particularly relevant to meeting diverse needs.*
+I think the document focuses on the retention rate because that rate is part of the strategic plan, and not because it's particularly relevant to meeting diverse needs.*

 A recent document from the President's office makes the following statement.